Emmanuel-Afrifa/learntech/README.md

 # LearnTech page

-This is a sample learnTech website.
+This is a sample learnTech website built using HTML and CSS.

 ## Table of contents